SpocWiki/_public/schema.org/type/is_a_/intangible/enumeration/warranty_scope.md

 Tag Instances like this:
 #is_/a_/warranty_scope

-A range of services that will be provided to a customer free of charge in case of a defect or malfunction of a product.<br/><br/>
+A range of services that will be provided to a customer free of charge in case of a defect or malfunction of a product.

-Commonly used values:<br/><br/>
+Commonly used values:

 <ul>
 <li>http://purl.org/goodrelations/v1#Labor-BringIn</li>
 <li>http://purl.org/goodrelations/v1#PartsAndLabor-BringIn</li>